 Kansas Delaware youth this year participated in a beadwork session conducted by Theresa Vernoy during the annual meeting.
 At the end of the business meeting the youth displayed their beadwork creations for everyone.

 Our Facebook and website pages continue to receive much traffic and help Kansas Delaware across the nation and overseas stay in touch with the tribe.
 Please email email@example.com with any photos, news, pow wows, events and information of interest to be added to our websites.

 In appreciation of the ongoing support of the tribe by the Wyandotte County Historical Museum and staff, a donation of $150 was made to the facility.

 The Kansas Delaware tribal council, leadership and responsibilities for the upcoming year were established as follows:

 Jim Grinter, Technology/Art

-Photos from the 2016 meeting will be posted on the Kansas Delaware facebook page.
+Photos from the 2017 meeting are posted on the Kansas Delaware facebook page.